-1. ClearView Social encourages lawyers to share articles to individuals by email.
-When you receive an email from my software, you can choose to preview an article, share that article by email to a personal contact or share it online with two clicks.
-Engaging in 1-to-1 sharing with personalized messages is the highest and best use of a lawyers time, and the software encourages this.
+1. Clearview Social encourages lawyers to share articles with individuals by email.
+When you receive an email from my software, you can choose to preview an article, share that article by email to personal contact or share it online with two clicks.
+Engaging in 1-to-1 sharing with personalized messages is the highest and best use of a lawyer’s time, and the software encourages this.

-2. ClearView Social promotes personalization of messages.
+2. Clearview Social promotes the personalization of messages.
 Each lawyer that clicks to share using my software is prompted to personalize the message before sharing.
-They can add their thoughts of how it might impact their contacts, their practice area or their industry.
+They can add their thoughts of how it might impact their contacts, their practice area, or their industry.
 They are not required to personalize, but they are always given that option.

 3. Clearview will decrease SPAM by tracking the success of articles.
 The software tracks every article shared, and how many clicks and likes those shares receive.
 If lawyers share content that nobody in their network wants to read, then nobody will click on it.
 It makes the entire law firm smarter about sharing.
 If hundreds or even dozens of people are reading the articles, that isn’t spamming.
 That is effective content distribution, notice I didn’t say lead generation, because that isn’t the point.
 The point is sharing content that is useful to others in their network.